nicebots-xyz/botkit/readme.md

 ## Using scripts

 ### `check-listings`
-This script checks the publishing status of your bot on various bot listing websites, as well as if its description is up to date with one provided.
+This script checks the publishing status of your bot on various bot listing websites, as well as if its description is up-to-date with one provided.
 To use it:

 0. Have Google Chrome installed.
 This is required web scraping.